forcedotcom/CacheOnlyKeyWrapper/README.md

 **First, Create the JWE Protected Header**

-The header is a JSON document that has 3 claims
+The header is a JSON object that has 3 claims

 * **"alg"** The algorithm used to encrypt the CEK.
 We only support the value RSA-OAEP
 * **"enc"** The algorithm used to encrypt the DEK.
 We only support the value A256GCM